-- The minimum speed for FCW activation is 5 mph (8 km/h). - The FCW alerts may be triggered on objects other than vehicles such as guard rails or sign posts based on the course prediction.
+- The minimum speed for FCW activation is 1 mph (2 km/h). - The FCW alerts may be triggered on objects other than vehicles such as guard rails or sign posts based on the course prediction.
 This is expected and is a part of normal FCW activation and functionality. - It is unsafe to test the FCW system.
 To prevent such misuse of the system, after four Active Braking events within an ignition cycle, the Active Braking portion of FCW will be deactivated until the next ignition cycle. - The FCW system is intended for on-road use only.
 If the vehicle is taken off-road, the FCW system should be deactivated to prevent unnecessary warnings to the surroundings.
-If the vehicle enters 4WD Low Range, the FCW system will be automatically deactivated.
+If the vehicle enters 4WD Low Range or ESC Full-Off Mode is active, the FCW system will be automatically deactivated.